• Skip to main content

 Together with her astute take on witchcraft and patriarchal cultures, it makes for a bright gale of a book – blustery and edifying, and more than worth taking a walk through a Scottish storm for.

-Filed Under: Book Reviews Tagged With: June 23
+Themes Book Reviews June 23

 Protected by Copyscape